-Andrew's research programme focuses on the role of the oestrogen receptor (ER) in breast cancer.
+Andrew's research programme focuses on the regulation of the oestrogen receptor (ER) in breast cancer.
 In 70% of all breast cancer cases, this receptor drives the growth and proliferation of the tumour, and is a key target for the drug Tamoxifen.
 The ER is known to associate with pioneer factors and numerous co-factors, including many with enzymatic activity that can modify ER and other co-factors.
-Activity of ER and co-factors is regulated by growth factor signalling pathways.
-ER binding also depends on epigenetic factors like DNA methylation and histone modifications.
-This process is central to the physiological and pathological behaviour of the cell, but it is unknown how signalling and epigenetic determinants converge to regulate ER dynamic.

-Andrew aims to investigate these dynamics and in the long term to produce a model could be used to predict the effects of perturbing components of the pathway with drugs and potentially lead to improved combinatorial treatment regimes.
+Andrew aims to investigate the role of these co-factors and how they interact with the ER by using state-of-the-art computational methods to combine proteomic and genomic data.
+In the long term he aims to produce a model could be used to predict the effects of perturbing components of the pathway with drugs and potentially lead to improved combinatorial treatment regimes.

 Proteomics uses mass spectrometry to detect the levels of proteins within the cell.
 Building on the technologies Andrew developed at the MRC Laboratory of Molecular Biology, his research programme makes use of state-of-the-art instrumentation to investigate how the Oestrogen Receptor activates genes while it is bound to the DNA in the cell's nucleus.
 This allows for the identification of novel protein interactions.
 If these interactions are involved in the regulation of the gene activation they could be of therapeutic interest.

 By combining high-throughput sequence and computational methods we are able to analyse the activation of specific genes by the Oestrogen receptor.
 This technology is used in tandem with proteomics to provide a complete understanding of both which genes are activated and how they are activated in response to a specific stimulus.